 For their AWS infrastructure in Malaysia and Singapore, Domino’s sought support from Blazeclan to mitigate their challenges related to cost and CIS compliance.
 The infrastructure was not fully compliant as per global CIS benchmarking standards and lack of a secure method to transfer their data files to their AWS application leaving their infrastructure vulnerable to threats and data theft.
 Moreover, their AWS infrastructure in Malaysia and Singapore were incurring more than their budgeted costs.

-Blazeclan offered Domino’s with managed services that also involved analysis of the environment for adherence to best practices while covering security and cost optimization.
+Blazeclan offered Domino’s managed services that also involved analysis of the environment for adherence to best practices while covering security and cost optimization.

 The Solution Approach Involved